- 1 hour 10 minutes1976 ABA All-Star Game Oral History: Gilmore, Knight, Taylor, Vecsey & Babcock

-Send Adam a text message.
+Send Adam a text message or voicemail.

 This episode is dedicated to the memory of Reece Pedretti - one of the truest friends I've ever known.
 On February 22, 2025, Reece passed away peacefully at the age of 45, following a courageous, nearly two-year battle with a rare form of cancer.
 Throughout his illness, he faced major surgeries and numerous treatments with unwavering strength.